The Doctors' Association UK: Death in service

 On the same day DAUK expressed concern that many doctors were not eligible for death-in-service benefit including retired doctors at the highest risk.
 A survey of 350 doctors conducted by the group showed that doctors were less likely to work in high-risk areas, increase their hours or return to service due to fears that their family would not be provided for should they die from COVID-19.
 The group called for death-in-service to be extended to all frontline NHS doctors stating that any less would be 'morally unforgivable'.
 On April 21 the group launched a campaign to secure cross-party support for compensation for all families of NHS healthcare workers who had died of COVID-19.

-A £60,000 payout for each bereaved family of a healthcare was announced however DAUK asserted that this did not go far enough branding the scheme a 'a kick in the teeth'.
+A £60,000 payout for each bereaved family of a healthcare worker who died from COVID was announced, however DAUK asserted that this did not go far enough, branding the scheme a 'a kick in the teeth'.